ARM-software/abi-aa/aapcs64/aapcs64.rst

 Each register can store the contents of a Scalable Predicate Type (see `Scalable Predicates`_).

 p0-p3 are used to pass scalable predicate arguments to a subroutine and to return scalable predicate results from a function.
-If a subroutine takes at least one argument in scalable vector registers or scalable predicate registers, or if it is a function that returns results in such registers, it must ensure that p4-p15 are preserved across the call.
+If a subroutine takes at least one argument in scalable vector registers or scalable predicate registers, or returns results in such registers, the subroutine must ensure that p4-p15 are preserved across the call.
 In other cases it need not preserve any scalable predicate register contents.

 SME state
 ---------